Getting More Information About Plants and Blooms

 The coast redwood (Sequoia sempervirens) and Douglas-fir (Pseudotsuga menziesii) are the two dominant trees of the old-growth redwood forest.
 The species associated with redwood groves varies according to whether an area is upland, streamside (riparian), along a flood plain (alluvial), or close to the ocean.
 Many kinds of moss, like the Electrified Cat's Tail moss are found in the redwood groves.

 Salt spray and salt-laden wind injure redwoods; the beach, dune, and scrub communities provide the coast redwood with a buffer from the harsh coastal climate.

 The protected valleys and alluvial flats found along streams and creeks provide ideal growing conditions for the coast redwood, with many trees exceeding 300 feet (100 meters) in height.
-Other trees include hardwoods such as tanoak (Lithocarpus densiflorus), madrone (Arbutus menziesii), big-leaf maple (Acer macrophyllum), California bay or laurel (Umbellularia californica), and red alder (Alnus rubra).
-Sword fern (Polystichum munitum) and redwood sorrel (Oxalis oregana) are the most common members of redwoods' understory, and are accompanied by rhododendron (Rhododendron macrophyllum), huckleberry (Vaccinium spp.), salal (Gaultheria shallon), azalea (Rhododendron occidentale), and other shrubs.
+Other trees include hardwoods such as tanoak (Lithocarpus densiflorus), madrone (Arbutus menziesii), California bay or laurel (Umbellularia californica), and red alder (Alnus rubra).
+Sword fern (Polystichum munitum) and redwood sorrel (Oxalis oregana) are the most common members of redwoods' understory, and are accompanied by rhododendron (Rhododendron macrophyllum), huckleberry (Vaccinium spp.), salal (Gaultheria shallon), azalea (Rhododendron occidentale), common snowberry (Symphoricarpos albus) and other shrubs.

-On dry, windy slopes and ridges, redwood growth is limited by water stress.
-Here, trees may reach an average height of 200 feet (61 meters) or less.
+On drier ridges like where the Lady Bird Johnson Grove is, redwood growth is limited by water stress and wind damage.
+Here, redwoods may reach an average height of 200 feet (61 meters) or less.